saronraut/Plotly-Challenge/README.md

  * Deployed URL :
  https://saronraut.github.io/StarterCode/index.html

+ ---- Deployment failed with the Heroku, Enviroment: plotly-bellybutton-js Will not WORK from the page------

  In this Assingment, we were to build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.